 4. Unit-level bugs

 Unit-level bugs are those that arise within a particular unit or component of a software program.
 A unit is the smallest component, like a function, method, or class, that can be tested within an application.
-Usually, problems with the programming logic, incorrect implementation of requirements, or problems with integration inside the unit itself cause these defects.
+Usually, problems with the programming logic or incorrect implementation of requirements inside the unit itself cause these defects.

 5. Performance bugs